Cadlaxa/OpenUtau-Dictionary-Editor/OU Dictionary Editor/Readme.md

 # Changelog
 ---
+**`(9/--/24)`**
+- Ensure ascii is false when dumping the data on json
+- G2p combobox are now alphabetically arranged
+- Add support for Diffsinger Phoneme Replacement entries

 **`(8/03/24)`**
 - Add file drag and drop file support to open them directly
 - Adds `open with` function to edit the dictionary files without opening the application first